dymodi/dymodi.github.io/index.md

 author_profile: true
 ---

 I am currently an Assistant Professor in Computer Science at The University of Texas at Dallas.
-Previously, I was a Postdoctoral Associate at MIT Institute for Data, Systems, and Society ([IDSS](https://idss.mit.edu/staff/postdoctoral-associate-ssrc/)) and Media Lab from 2022 to 2023.
-I received my Ph.D. in the Department of Computer Science and Engineering at the University of Minnesota in 2022.
-I have my Bachelor's and Master's degrees from Zhejiang University in China.

 My research interests lie at the intersection of **cyber-physical systems (CPS)**, **mobile computing**, and **machine learning**.
 I am interested in combining wireless sensing and machine learning on mobile devices in CPS and cyber-human systems (CHS) like *location-based services*, *urban delivery,* and *smart cities*.
 Some of the future projects will study how to integrate AI models like LLM into the systems.

+Previously, I was a Postdoc at MIT Institute for Data, Systems, and Society and Media Lab.
+I received my Ph.D. in the Department of Computer Science and Engineering at the University of Minnesota.
+I have my Bachelor's and Master's degrees from Zhejiang University in China.

-<span style="color:Navy">I am looking for self-motivated students, in terms of PhD(TA/RA), Research Intern, and Visiting Students.
+<span style="color:Navy">I am looking for self-motivated students, in terms of PhD (TA/RA), Research Intern, and Visiting Students.
 Experience in mobile computing and machine learning is preferred.
 If you are interested, please send your CV and transcripts to yi.ding *at* utdallas *dot* edu</span>.

 Please find my CV [here](https://yi-ding.me/assets/files/CV_Yi.pdf).

 **Recent News**

+* Apr.
+2025: Attend the CCC Computational and Citizen Science Research Workshop in DC.
 * Mar.
 2025: Workshop paper on measurement study of LLM on mobile devices accepted by FMSys'25.
 * Feb.
 2025: Invited to join ACM IMWUT Editorial Board as Associate Editor (AE).
 * Jan.
 2025: Paper accepted by ACM WWW (the Web Conference).